top of page

 What is the role of Mortgage Brokers?

 Mortgage brokers are lending specialists who help property buyers find the most suitable loan for their properties.
-They do this by helping and banks and lenders assessing the property buyer's income, expenses, assets and liabilities, plus other criteria, to determine the most appropriate lender for the buyers.
-Most mortgage brokers are doing the right thing, and there are no doubts that many are themselves property owners and property investors.
+They do this by helping and banks and lenders assess the property buyer's income, expenses, assets and liabilities, plus other criteria, to determine the most appropriate lender for the buyers.
+Most mortgage brokers are doing the right thing, and there are also no doubts that many are themselves property owners and property investors.

 What's the Issue with Property Advice from Mortgage Brokers?

-Unfortunately, however successful they claim to be, most mortgage brokers do not have the vast real estate experience needed to provide you with qualified property buying advice.
 It’s essential to understand that mortgage brokers are not licensed to provide real estate advice.
 They do not have the comprehensive knowledge or real estate licensing required to give legally sound property recommendations.
-Furthermore, their insurance coverage typically only extends to financial products—not property buying advice.
+Furthermore, their insurance coverage typically only covers their financial advice—not property buying advice.
 If a mortgage broker’s guidance leads to poor property choices, clients often have limited legal recourse.

 What's Required to Give Real Estate Advice in Australia?

 In Australia, the law specifically mandates that anyone providing property advice must be appropriately licenced in real estate.
-So, in order for anyone, including mortgage brokers, to provide any property advice, they have to hold a legally recognised real estate licence in your state in Australia.
+So, in order for anyone, including mortgage brokers, to provide any property advice, they have to hold a legally recognised and valid real estate licence in your state in Australia.
 And this licensing is managed by the state real estate licensing authorities, such as the Consumer Affairs in Victoria and Department of Fair Trading in New South Wales.
 This purpose of licensing is to protect consumers, ensuring consumer receives educated, appropriate and well informed advice.

 Can Mortgage Brokers Provide Property Advice?

 Some brokers do give high level tips on how to buy your properties.
 And that is ok.
 But, it will be illegal for them to give you anything more than that.
-They are not licenced and skilled to provide advice on any specific property or recommend properties to you at all.
+They are not licenced and skilled to provide advice on any specific property / location or recommend properties to you at all.

 What could go wrong with a mortgage broker advice?